Glyphipterix euastera

 Glyphipterix euastera is a species of sedge moth in the genus Glyphipterix.
 It is endemic to New Zealand.
 This species is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.

 Taxonomy

-This species was described by Edward Meyrick in 1880 using five specimens taken by him in January on the Lyttleton Hills near Christchurch.
+This species was described by Edward Meyrick in 1880 using five specimens taken by him in January on the Lyttelton Hills near Christchurch.
 George Hudson discussed and illustrated the species in his 1928 book The Butterflies and Moths of New Zealand.
 The lectotype specimen is held at the Natural History Museum, London.

 Description

 Meyrick described the species as follows:

 Distribution

 This species is endemic to New Zealand.
 This species occurs in the Mid Canterbury, Central Otago and Otago Lakes areas.
 Other than the type locality, which is like to be either the Bridle or Rapaki Track, specimens have been collected at Kaitorete Spit, the Hinewai Reserve and near Sutton Lake in Otago.
 The species also occurs at the north side of Lake Forsyth as well as at Wakanui Beach.